• Skip to main content

 16. Get Rid of that Onion Smell

-If you just finished cutting up some onions (or garlic) and you want to get rid of that ever so potent smell on your hands, just rub on some rubbing alcohol.
+If you just finished cutting up some onions (or garlic) and you want to get rid of the potent smell on your hands, rub on some rubbing alcohol.
 This will get rid of that smell quickly.
-Be careful that you don’t have any open wounds. 😉 Hand sanitizer would also work for this.

 17. Sterilize